COVID-19 Advisory & Updates

 Temperature will be checked for all individuals upon entry.
 Anyone with a temperature of 37.5 Celsius and above will be denied entry.

 - Security will only allow access to those visitors registered.
 Visitors not registered will not be able to access and need to make an appointment through the section or the department.
 Any unexpected visitor should arrange an appointment.

-Visiting students, who are between the age of 12 and 18, attending a TES event on campus, will need to be double vaccinated and must do a rapid screening test within 3 days of visit to campus.
+Visiting students, who are between the age of 12 and 18, attending a TES event on campus, will need to be triple vaccinated and must do a rapid screening test within 3 days of visit to campus.
 If not, they will need to provide their doctoral certificate to prove inappropriate to have the vaccine and must do a rapid screening test within 3 days of visit to campus.

 Attendees who are over 18 will be required to have the booster and must do a rapid screening test within 3 days of visit to campus, as per general essential visitor access protocols stated above. (from May 1st, 2022).

 Primary events (students aged under 12) can do interschool events but need to have at least one vaccination.

 - In order to ensure personal data protection, the above-mentioned requested document will not be used for any purposes other than COVID outbreak investigations.
 Such data would be retained at most for 28 days and will be deleted after the specified period of time.

 Mask wearing is required at all times excluding sports, wind instrument practice, group photos (where social distancing can be maintained (outdoors 1m, indoors 1.5 m).
 Eating is only allowed in designated areas where partitions are in place.